No Match Found

 At the end of each year, we eliminate our residual carbon footprint with verified, certified offsets, primarily in high value global biodiversity hotspots so that they both protect biodiversity and enable us to be carbon neutral - a status we have held each year since 2007.

 To tackle impacts beyond our direct operations, we set up a supply chain sustainability programme, engaging our key suppliers around our most important environmental considerations, integrating them into contracts, setting targets for supplier decarbonisation and reporting transparently on this in our annual reporting.
-We organised an annual conference with expert speakers, to inform and inspire our suppliers to tackle their own climate impacts, including our Net Zero Supplier Forum in 2020.
+We organised an annual conference with expert speakers, to inform and inspire our suppliers to tackle their own climate impacts, including our Climate Tech Supplier Forum in 2022.

 Each of these initiatives has played a part in helping to reduce our carbon footprint, and in most cases, they have saved us money.
 They’ve also helped us to attract and retain the talent we need, and to meet rising expectations of our clients who now seek high environmental standards from their advisors.

-At the end of 2020, we’d reduced the total scope one, two and three carbon emissions by 60% versus our baseline of 2007, whilst increasing our revenues by 67% over the same period.
-This means we exceeded our 2022 target two years early.
+At the end of 2022, we’d reduced the total scope 1, 2 and 3 carbon emissions by 83% versus our baseline of 2007, whilst increasing our revenues by 84% over the same period, achieving our 2022 targets.
 Even without the impact of the coronavirus pandemic we estimate that we would have achieved -40% and reduced our footprint in line with scientific advice to achieve a stable planet.
 This is driven by a combination of factors.
-We’ve exceeded or are close to our environmental 2022 targets, across the board.

 For example, key statistics relating to Acting on Carbon include: